ITUtopiaIO/Phoenix.net/README.md

 Following are the data source been used in this project:
 * USGS North American Breeding Bird Survey https://www.usgs.gov/centers/eesc/science/north-american-breeding-bird-survey

-Disclaim: Phoenix is been build to showcase for Cactus BDD tool, it's underlying logic has not been scientifically verified.
+Disclaim: Phoenix is been built to showcase for Cactus BDD tool, it's underlying logic has not been scientifically verified.
 Some original data may have been modified to fit for the demo purpose.